 As always, it all comes down to education.
 Since 2019 IFA Paris has decided to focus on Sustainability through a group-wide implementation of CSR measures.
 From an academic point of view, the launch of a Bachelor Fashion Sustainability, workshops on upcycling and recycling techniques, natural dye creation, or workshops focusing on societal issues, allow students to have a more sustainable approach in their future careers… and by extension to their consumption!

-Visit our website to learn more about IFA Paris fashion school’s commitment to sustainability or read our blog to stay informed about fashion and sustainability.
+Visit our website to learn more about IFA Paris fashion school’s commitment to sustainability.

 *For more information, read our article about our sustainable fashion show during the European Week for Waste Reduction.